 Once admitted to the Department of English, students are added to an email list to receive important information about deadlines, scholarships, jobs, workshops, and events in the Department of English.
-Students who are not receiving emails should contact sheila.luna@asu.edu or kira.assad@asu.edu to be added to the list.
+Tempe campus students who are not receiving emails should contact sheila.luna@asu.edu or kira.assad@asu.edu to be added to the in-person student email list.
+Online students should contact evelezbe@asu.edu to be added to the online student email list.